ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 which sets the default allocation area size used by the garbage collector to 50 MB, instead of the default 1 MB, which means that GC can run less often, potentially at the cost of worse cache behaviour and memory use.
-The value `50m` was found to be the best on my machine by experimentation.
+The value `50m` was found to be the sweet spot for performance on my machine by trying some different values.

 The result of this change is this: